 I first heard Lord Huron on an extreme skiing video, of all things.
 What a lush short film of Zack Giffin in Alaska–the lighting, the slow-motion action scenes, and this perfect chilled out soundtrack in Lord Huron’s “She Lit a Fire.”
 Lord Huron is a myth-making band.
 The video to “She Lit a Fire” says the short film is “based on the novel by George Ranger Johnson.”
-The fictional George Ranger Johnson has his own website.
 Born in 1946, he has written a series of pulp adventure novels, the titles of which Lord Huron borrowed for the songs on its most recent “Lonesome Dreams” album.

 And the books.
 Oh, the books.
 I’m on sabbatical, and you’d think I’d tire of reading.
 But all I want to do is read more.
 Professionally, I read theology.
 For fun, I read theology, too.
 But also novels.
 I’ve found it good for the soul to read things just because they sound like fun.
 I’m glad Alan Jacobs wrote a book making it official—we can, and often should, read for pleasure.
 Let me add to that: we can, and often should, read things that bring little benefit but pleasure.
 That’s somewhat artificial, as most books that bring pleasure worth its salt bring other things, too—moral instruction, comfort, reorientation, insight into the lives of others, a variety promptings and stirrings.
 But by all means, do some reading just for fun.

-I did that last summer, while staying with some Seattle friends and in the midst of doing work stuff related to Jonathan Edwards (the theologian, not the singer-songwriter).
+I did that last summer, while staying with some Seattle friends and in the midst of doing work stuff related to Jonathan Edwards.
 In quick succession, I read three of the better books I’ve read in recent years.
 What a rollicking good time!

 Again, the theme of serendipity ran through the books.
 I read The Things They Carried, a book of short stories about Vietnam by Tim O’Brien, because my friend Joel gave it to me.
 Joel gave me the book, and he reads good books; so I read it.
 Turns out, this is a book that many high schoolers have to read for English class.
 I hope they get it.
 O’Brien has a remarkable eye for detail.
 To wit, the opening lines of the titular story: